qalle2/nes-disasm/README.md

 ### Positional arguments
 * *inputFile*: The raw PRG ROM file to read.
-  * Size: 32 KiB or less.
+  * Size: 1 byte to 32 KiB.
-  * The PRG file is assumed to be at the end of the 6502 memory space.
+  * The file is assumed to be at the end of the 6502 memory space.
 That is, the origin address is always 64 KiB minus the file size.
   * Note: iNES ROM files (`.nes`) are not supported; to convert one into a raw PRG ROM data file, use `ines_split.py` from [my NES utilities](https://github.com/qalle2/nes-util).

 ## Labels